 Let’s put this in perspective!
 The median home value in California is $769,405.
 So, if you are selling a house in California, you may have to pay $62,000 to $77,000 as closing costs.
 On the other hand, if you are buying a house in California, your closing costs may range between $15,500 to $38,500.

 How Much are Closing Costs for Sellers in California?

-As mentioned above, when calculating the cost of selling a house in California, you will have to factor in some closing costs to legally transfer the house ownership to the buyer.
+As mentioned above, when calculating the cost of selling a house in California, you will have to factor in some closing costs to transfer the house ownership to the buyer legally.
 These costs include several fees that need to be paid over and above the net price of the property.

 Some seller closing costs are negotiable.
 Real estate agents in California usually have information about who pays what at closing and can help you save on closing costs.

 Here are some of the prime seller closing costs in California.